tundachef/ios/README.md

 To workaround the issue with the Xcode 14.1 beta, if you're not using the GameCenter Firebase Auth provider, you can remove the file ```FirebaseAuth/Sources/AuthProvider/GameCenter/FIRGameCenterAuthProvider.m``` after installing Firebase and rebuild.

 ###### Ref: https://github.com/firebase/firebase-ios-sdk/issues/10231#issuecomment-1251146979

+## Problem: Invalid Toolchain.
+Your app was built with an unsupported SDK or version of Xcode.

+###### Top Solution: look athis picture